CudaText-addons/cuda_ailocal/readme/README.txt

 #### About this addon

-It is a simple plugin for `Cudatext` that can be connected to Ollama to use an LLM locally.
+It is a simple plugin for CudaText that can be connected to Ollama to use an LLM locally.

 #### Installation

-Download the repository content and unzip it in the `cudatext\py` folder.
+Download the repository content and unzip it in the `CudaText\py` folder.
 It must be inside a folder: `cuda_AILocal`

 #### Configuration